teodor-golisharski/MyFitnessPal/README.md

 * Exercise Logging: Add and manage workout routines to monitor burned calories or progress toward fitness goals.
 * Daily Summary: Generate a concise report of calorie intake, burned calories, and net balance.
 * Progress Tracking: Save user progress across sessions using local text files.
+* Account Management: Enjoy complete flexibility and security with personalized accounts tailored to individual fitness journeys.

 ## Technical Limitations:
 To align with the course objectives and encourage mastery of core programming techniques, the following constraints are in place: